Hearing Link Northern Ireland

 Hearing Link has been working in Northern Ireland since 2013 and is rapidly building a team and the types of support we offer to people with hearing loss, their families and friends.

-We have a regional office based in Lisburn, and deliver our key services, such as group and one-to-one support through our growing network of volunteers.
+We have a regional office based in Lisburn and deliver key services, such as group and one-to-one support through our growing network of volunteers.

 We also deliver community events and provide training to local organisations, both of which raise awareness of the practical and emotional challenges faced by those living with changes in their hearing.

-With the support of the Big Lottery Fund, we will deliver our Connect Hear NI programme across the country which aims to help more people reconnect with their families and communities, while embracing experiences that they are commonly excluded from.
+With the support of the National Lottery Community Fund, we will deliver our Connect Hear NI programme across the country which aims to help more people reconnect with their families and communities, while embracing experiences that they are commonly excluded from.

 Support from Hearing Link Northern Ireland